Old Korean: Grammar

-The pronunciations written in parenthesis are from Middle Korean (中世國語, 중세국어).
+The pronunciations written in parentheses are from Middle Korean (中世國語, 중세국어).
 The letter ʌ is used to represent the pronunciation of "ㆍ" (arae-a), which is obsolete in Modern Korean.

 Vocabulary

 Numerals

 Three Old Korean numerals are attested in the hyangga texts: those for one, two, and thousand.
 All three are found in the Docheonsugwaneum-ga, while the word for one is also attested identically in the Jemangmae-ga.
 The Cheoyong-ga uses a somewhat different form for "two", though it is unlikely to be authentically Silla.
 The mokgan data, discussed in Lee Seungjae 2017, suggests that multiples of ten may have been referred to with Chinese loanwords but that indigenous terms were used for single-digit numbers.
 Lee's work on mokgan yields Silla words for four of the latter: one, three, four, and five.
 The orthography of Old Korean numerals, in both hyangga and the mokgan texts, is marked by the hunju eumjong principle typical of Silla.

 The Old Korean single-digit numerals are given with fifteenth-century and Modern Korean equivalents below.
 The Modern Korean terms used to refer to the ages of cattle, which Lee Seungjae considers more closely related to Old Korean forms, are also provided.